Duncan Sarkies: Career

 Sarkies' is known for his creation of "eccentric plots and darkly comic portrayals of 'the outsider' and the disturbed".

 He co-wrote, with his brother Robert, the script for Scarfies, a black comedy-crime thriller released in 1999.

 In 1999 he also published a collection of short stories, Stray Thoughts and Nosebleeds.

 He also wrote New Fans, the tenth episode of the comedy series Flight of the Conchords.

 Sarkies debut novel, Two Little Boys was published in March 2008, and was made into a film of the same name, released in 2012.

 In 2013 he published his second novel, Demolition of the Century.
 In 2025 he published his third novel, Star Gazers.

 Sarkies took the part of Declan the Werewolf in Taika Waititi's 2014 film What We Do in the Shadows.
 Also in 2014, he was script editor on the 2014 ABC Television (Australia) series Soul Mates.
 He contributed to the writing of four episodes of Maximum Choppage, which aired on the ABC in 2015.

-He directed, wrote, and co-created the 12-episode fantasy podcast series The Mysterious Secrets of Uncle Berties Botanarium, released in 2016 through Howl.
+He directed, wrote, and co-created the 12-episode fantasy podcast series The Mysterious Secrets of Uncle Bertie's Botanarium, released in 2016 through Howl.

 He has been a contributor to the American TV series, What We Do in the Shadows since 2019.

 Sarkies assisted with story development for the documentary Wilbur: The King in the Ring, Julia Parnell's feature film that premiered at Doc Edge in 2017, after starting life as a short film in 2015 for Loading Docs.